Vuelta a España: 1980–1990

 In the early 1980s, two names stood out in the secondary classifications: José Luis Laguía, who won the mountain classification five times, and Sean Kelly, who won four times in the points classification.

 In 1982 came the first case of disqualification of the winner for doping.
 Two days after the end of the competition, Ángel Arroyo and a few other riders were disqualified, and Arroyo lost his victory to Marino Lejarreta.
 Arroyo appealed for a B test of his sample, which again tested positive.
 Arroyo was given a ten-minute penalty, and ultimately ended up placing thirteenth in the general classification.

 Next year's edition was the first appearance of the Lagos de Covadonga as a final stage, an ascent that would become, over the years, the most iconic climb of the Vuelta a España.
 In 1984 it played the issue in a race that ended with the smallest difference between the first and second place. Éric Caritoux, a complete unknown until then, managed to win the Vuelta with only six seconds ahead of Alberto Fernández in second place.

 The end of the 80s was marked by the rise of Colombian cycling, which presented a strong challenge particularly in the mountain stages.
 Names such as Lucho Herrera (winner in 1987) or Fabio Parra (2nd in 1989) appeared in the last editions of the decade.
 One of the rulers at that time was also Pedro Delgado, with two victories (1985 and 1989), a second place, and two third-place finishes.
 In the 1988 edition, the start took place in the Canary Islands with 3 stages.
+The race was won by Irishman Sean Kelly, his only overall victory in a Grand Tour.